• Skip to primary navigation

 If you’ve been obsessively making my regular pumpkin spice latte or pumpkin spice hot chocolate, this is the same purée used in those recipes.

-Yes– that DOES mean that you can make the coffee-licious version first, and then finish your morning off with some tea.
-You’re welcome.
+Yes, that DOES mean that you can make the coffee-licious version first, and then finish your morning off with some tea.
+You're welcome.

 While your pumpkin is heating up, brew the tea.

-Next, scoop in some of your pumpkin mixture into some teacups, add a little freshly brewed chai tea, and stir it up!
+Next, scoop in some of your pumpkin mixture into teacups, add a little freshly brewed chai tea, and stir it up!

 Make sure the pumpkin is dissolved, and then top your lattes off with some hot, steamed milk.
 (Or skip the steaming, and just add warm milk.)